Mirashi12/odin_recipes/README.md

 # odin_recipes
-Project to practice the basics of HTML
+Project to practice the basics of HTML.